jsmith/school/bio1001/exam.md

 ## Experiments
 - Character: A heritable feature
 - Trait: Variation of a character
-- Phenotype: The physical appearence of a character
+- Phenotype: The physical appearance of a character

 ## Law of Segregation
 Alleles randomly segregate into gametes.
 Mendel used **monohybrid cross** (corrsing parents who differ by one trait).
 Mendel also used **dihybrid cross** (crossing parents who differ by two traits).